 It depends on four factors.

 - The location of the hosts: A party will hold wherever the hosts reside.
 Unless there are a discussion and agreement for a change of venue, the couple will go to them.
 This also opens the couple to the possibility of more than one party.

 - The location of the bulk of guests: This is another important factor, as it will be best to hold the party where most of the guests are residents.
 This is better than pulling them out of one location to another, for a party.

 - The intended location for the wedding: In the reverse of asking all your guests to move from a particularly concentrated area, you can host your wedding at theirs.
 This rules out the stress of guests having to travel twice.

 - The type of engagement you plan to have: If you want casual, then a home, backyard, or park is it.
 For a casual or semi-casual, a garden, restaurant, country club, or private hall suits.

 What To Expect At An Engagement Party?

 There’s no setup rule of what to expect at an engagement party.
 The day and night’s aim is to have all the fun.
 But a few things could happen.
 The parents may be meeting for the first time, so an introduction is imminent.
 Guests will come bearing hearty engagement wishes to the couple.
 Families and friends from both sides will meet, have fun, and mingle.
-Icebreaker engagement party games are also a must feature for a fun engagement dinner party.
+Icebreaker engagement party games are also a must feature for a fun engagement dinner party and engagement gifts giving.
 Also, the couple will begin brainstorming ideas with their teams for the wedding.

 Etiquette and rules guiding the party help put things in perspective.
 All the important rules to help you sail through planning, you’ll find in this post.
 We’ve also answered the toughest questions that often put newly engaged couples in a dilemma.
 Whether you’re attending the party as a host or guest, this is a relevant post.
 Follow through on it and you’ll learn a thing or two about engagement party rules.